El-Viajero/Keyhole-Beta-/README.md

 # 🔍 Keyh0le {Beta}
 PLEASE NOTE THIS APP IS STILL IN BETA.
 ISSUES ARE EXPECTED TO OCCUR.
 CORE FEATURES WORK WITH MINOR BUGS.

 **Keyh0le** is a desktop tool that allows users to analyze website content for keyword frequency, readability, sentiment, and automatic summarization.
-Built with a focus on simplicity and user experience, Keyhole-Beta combines NLP, sentiment analysis, and modern GUI design to provide rich insights from web pages.
+Built with a focus on simplicity and user experience, Keyh0le combines NLP, sentiment analysis, and modern GUI design to provide rich insights from web pages.

 ## 🚀 Features